tpageforfunzies/boulder/README.md

 <br>
 of course now there's an even easier `dockerdeploy.sh` that does all that for you
 <br>
-if in a docker container, docker will listen to `:8080` and forward to app at `:80` (this is for the https reverse proxy set up in production) otherwise the app itself will listen on `:80`
+if using the script to run boulder in a docker container, docker will listen to `:8080` and forward to app at `:80` (this is for the https reverse proxy set up in production) otherwise the app itself will listen on `:80`

 # Back End To Do:
  * API